Ranongga, Solomon Islands

 Provenance: Gary Seering, Aiea, Hawaii

-Shell money of the Solomon Islands functioned as both currency and ceremonial adornment, with specific forms tied to particular islands and exchange networks.
-On Ranongga, bakhia necklaces were among the most labor-intensive objects produced, their value inseparable from the time and skill required to make them.
-Pieces of this type circulated through bride price transactions, mortuary feasts, and inter-island trade across the Western Solomons.
+Shell money in the Solomon Islands functioned as both currency and ceremonial adornment, with specific forms connected to particular islands and exchange networks.
+On Ranongga, bakhia necklaces were valued for the labor required to cut, drill, and assemble the shell discs into a dense and even strand.
+Pieces of this type were used in bride price transactions, mortuary feasts, and inter-island exchange across the Western Solomons.

-Each disc was individually hand-drilled from spiny oyster shell, a process requiring sustained precision to achieve the consistent sizing and banding visible across the full length of this example.
-The alternating dark and light patterning is achieved through the natural variation of the shell material rather than dye or treatment.
-The result is a textile-like density of surface that speaks directly to the maker's command of the medium.
+Each disc was individually hand-drilled from spiny oyster shell, requiring control and repetition to achieve the consistent sizing seen across the necklace.
+The alternating dark and light patterning comes from the natural variation of the shell rather than dye or surface treatment.
+The resulting surface has a compact, textile-like quality, showing the maker’s command of material, rhythm, and proportion.

 We ship free anywhere in the world, fully insured, packed by hand.